zmosher4/tea-api/README.md

 # tea-api
-To run database, install json-server and run the command: json-server database.json -p 8088 —watch
+To run this database locally, install json-server and run the command: json-server database.json -p 8088 —watch